 I am learning to enjoy each day and make the most of time with family and friends.
 The greatest gift TTP has given me is the gift of perspective – what really matters.

 I still work full time, travel for business and maintain a busy schedule with my two children.
 This helps to fill the days with ‘life’ so that I can set aside my fears.
-I enjoy cycling, walking my two dogs and hanging out on our beautiful beaches and of course my kids.
+I enjoy cycling, walking my two dogs, hanging out on our beautiful beaches, and of course my kids.

 Life can certainly throw you some curve balls; but I feel grateful for the second chances and for the amazing people I have met along my TTP journey.